Motherhood, Loss and the First World War

 How you can get involved in Motherhood, Loss and the First World War

-Motherhood, Loss and the First World War is funded by the Ministry of Housing, Communities and Local Government.
-Big Ideas have a National Lottery grant from the Big Lottery Fund to make the project UK-wide.
+Motherhood, Loss and the First World War is led by Big Ideas and funded by the Ministry of Housing, Communities and Local Government (MHCLG), with additional funding from a National Lottery grant from the Big Lottery Fund to work in the Home Nations.
 Motherhood, Loss and the First World War is part of Remember Together, which brings diverse communities together to commemorate shared – and often sidelined – heritage, bringing significant marginalised heritage into the mainstream.